wp-plugins/employee-scheduler/readme.txt

 Complete employee schedule management system: create and display schedule, let employees clock in and out, report expenses.

 == Description ==
 The Employee Scheduler does everything you need to keep track of your employees' schedules!
+It works just as well for managing volunteer schedules.

 * Create a work schedule for employees
 * Send email notifications to employees when their shifts are created or updated